Essays on questions pondered by some.

 Intelligence.
 Speech.
 Cooperation.

 Now throw your hands in the mix.
 Literally.
 Human hands can push, pull, scoop and carry.
-We make strong grips, soft grips, and precision grips.
+We make strong grips, soft grips, precision grips.
 We manipulate objects.
 We use tools.
 We drive.
 We dress ourselves.
 Animals don’t.

 The ability to use our hands (the palms, thumbs and fingers) in wildly different ways is a key factor that elevates humans to the top.
 To be clear, the mind is all powerful.
 But it is the skillful use of our hands that helps bring ideas and visions to life.